noahfalk/diagnostics/documentation/design-docs/dotnet-tools.md

 PerfView has some commands that manipulate an ongoing trace without keeping the PerfView process running (example: start/stop/mark/abort), other commands that capture traces synchronously (example: collect/run), and then further commands that manipulate or view trace data that is already on disk.

+When no filename is specified, PerfView saves trace data as PerfViewData.etl[.zip]

 ### ProcDump